2025-environmental-bioinformatics/Lab-Unix/README.md

 cp paper-final.txt paper-v2.txt
 cp paper-final.txt paper-v3.txt
 ```
 > `cp` can also be used with directories.
-Try copying `extremely-old-drafts` to a new directory called `very-old-drafts`.
+Try copying `old-drafts` to a new directory called `extremely-old-drafts`.
 What happened?
 Use `man` to figure out if there is a flag that can help you.

 #### Transfering files and folders from your local computer to HPC
 Navigate back to `unix-folders-master/` and make a folder called `sequences`.
 Download the sequence files (that I have shared in slack) `Griffin.fa` and `Mermaid.fa` in your local computer.
 We are going to use the `scp` command to securely copy files and directories between remote hosts without starting an FTP session or logging into the remote systems explicitly.
 The scp command uses SSH to transfer data, so it requires a password or passphrase for authentication.
 Unlike rcp or FTP, scp encrypts both the file and any passwords exchanged so that anyone snooping on the network cannot view them.
 This command looks very similar to the copy command.
 It needs origin and destination, but one of your locations is remote so it requires an address for the transfer.